Over fifty percent of American businesses use Microsoft Excel. It’s been an industry standard for many years, especially when it comes to the budget.

 1. Excel is Easy

 Many other forms of budget software are complicated or hard to use.
 Excel is one of the easier options, particularly if you’re just looking to manage your household budget.
+And if you go through STL Excel training or anything that is similar to this, you will be able to master Excel in no time.

 Plus, Excel is quick.
 You don’t need to sit down and write down all of your expenses each month and figure out the calculations.
 Instead, Excel can do all the math for you.
 This will save you time and prevent you from making any mistakes that could have a major financial impact.